jusi-aalto/strategic-revision/README.md

 # strategic-revision

-A Claude Code skill that produces dependency-mapped revision master plans from peer review reports, with computational DAG validation using NetworkX.
+A Claude Code skill that turns peer review reports into structured revision roadmaps.
+Extracts every reviewer request as a separate task, maps dependencies as a directed acyclic graph, validates the graph computationally with NetworkX, and sequences work into execution blocks with co-author assignments and decision points.

 ## Trigger